antoinezanardi/dev-stamp/README.md

 ## 🚀 What is Dev Stamp?

-**Dev Stamp** is a tiny ⚡️ zero-config tool that lets you **inject custom content** (like build time, version, commit hash, or even a fun signature) right into your HTML files during your build process.
+**Dev Stamp** is a tiny ⚡️ zero-config tool that lets you **inject custom content** (like build time, version, commit hash, or even a fun signature) right into the HTML of your project, anywhere.

-Whether you're building apps, sites, or web widgets – Dev Stamp leaves your *dev mark* with style.
+Whether you're building apps, sites, or web widgets – Dev Stamp leaves your *dev mark* with style 💮.

 ---

+## 🎯 Use Cases

+* ✍️ Add your personal touch to your projects
+* 🧪 Debug production issues faster with visible build info
+* 🪪 Watermark internal tools or preprod environments
+* 🛠️ Keep track of your builds in a fun way

+---

 ## 🔥 Why You'll Love It

-* 🪶 **Ultra-lightweight** – less than 2KB, no dependencies
+* 🪶 **Ultra-lightweight** – less than 5KB, no dependencies
 * ⚙️ **Zero-config** – works out of the box, but easily customizable
-* 💬 **Inject anything** – version, build date, Git SHA, or your custom message
+* 💬 **Inject anything, anywhere** – version, build date, Git SHA, or your custom message anywhere in the HTML
-* 🛠️ **Tool-agnostic** – fits into any build pipeline (Node.js, Vite, Webpack, etc.)
+* 🛠️ **Tool-agnostic** – fits into any build process, no matter the stack
 * 🧙‍♂️ **Magical simplicity** – one function, one job, done right

 ---